Audubon New Mexico River Social

 ***Please let us know ahead of time about any allergies or special food requirements***

 Following is a list of required and recommend items for this three-day camping excursion.
 You will also receive this list as part of your confirmation email.
-As part of the trip we will provide tents, waterproof drybags for all of your personal items and camp chairs for fireside relaxation and enjoyment.
-Sleeping pads and sleeping bags are not included, though if needed we provide a sleep kit (1 sleeping bag and sleeping pad) for an additional $12/night.
+As part of the trip we will provide waterproof drybags for all of your personal items and camp chairs for fireside relaxation and enjoyment.
+Tents are included, though pads and sleeping bags are not.
+If needed we provide a sleep kit (1 two man tent, 1 sleeping bag and sleeping pad) for an additional $12/night.

 Please click here to look at a more in-depth list of required and recommended camp gear: